Like his father The Prince of Wales and his grandfather The Duke of Edinburgh, The Duke of Cambridge has a passion for conservation.

-The Duke of Cambridge made conservation a key area of early focus for his own charitable foundation, The Royal Foundation of The Duke and Duchess of Cambridge and Prince Harry.
+Through his Foundation, The Duke of Cambridge has brought together an unprecedented collaboration between seven of the world’s most influential conservation organisations and the Royal Foundation of The Duke and Duchess of Cambridge and Prince Harry.

 Prince Harry and The Duke of Cambridge stroke a cheetah during a visit to the Mokolodi Education Centre in Gaborone, Botswana, 2010.

 Prince Harry and The Duke of Cambridge hold a rock python during a visit to the Mokoldi Nature reserve near Gabarone, Botswana

 The Duke of Cambridge plays with children who are part of the 'Coaching for Conservation' scheme in Maun, Botswana.

 The Duke of Cambridge talks with members of the "Cycle of Life" team at Clarence House in London before they set off for their 5000 mile ride across rural Africa in aid of Tusk Trust, 2008.

 The Duke and Duchess of Cambridge walk over a bridge at the Borneo Rainforest Research Center in Danum Valley, Borneo, 2012.

 The Duke of Cambridge is the Royal Patron of the charity Tusk Trust, which works to protect endangered species in Africa such as elephant, rhino, cheetah, giant sable and marine species.

 As Chief Executive of Tusk Trust, Charlie Mayhew has seen The Duke’s commitment to conservation first-hand.